mesmerai/news-aggregator/README.md

 > It's recommended to set up a restricted set of feeds to limit the total number of API calls.

 ## visualizer
-Service to provide a web interface for reading records store in the db.
+Service to provide a web interface for reading records stored in the db.

 What it does/provides:
 - search of articles with/without keyword